1999 Aggie Bonfire collapse: Aftermath

 The university gave the National Forestry Hero Award to an employee of Steely Lumber Co., James Gibson, for rescuing students.
 By January 2000, Texas A&M spent over $80,000 so students and administrators could travel to the funerals of the deceased, including $40,000 so 125 students and staff could attend a funeral in Turlock, California by way of private aircraft; most of those on board were students.
 The total amount of funds spent by the university on all disaster-related expenses by that date was $292,000.

 For two years, the university pondered options for reinstating the tradition.
 University president Ray Bowen formed a task force, which proposed a new design.
 The task force recommended that students be allowed to participate in building the bonfire as long as they were monitored by professional construction experts.
 Current and former students debated whether the proposed division of labor could be considered a student project.
 The debate was rendered moot when the university discovered liability insurance for the revamped project would cost more than $2 million per year.
 In 2002, Bowen announced that the bonfire was officially cancelled.
 Bowen's successor Robert Gates upheld this decision, stating that a "change in the status quo regarding the future of Bonfire would be inappropriate while litigation is still on-going".
+In 2002, students formed a non-profit to continue the tradition off-campus.